jamesryan83/sequel-to-js-object/README.md

 ## SQL file to JavaScript object literal

-Synchronously parses an *.sql file containing statemests seperated by `GO` keywords and returns the statements as a JavaScript object literal
+Synchronously parses an *.sql file containing statements seperated by `GO` keywords and returns the statements as a JavaScript object literal

 Include SQL files into other SQL files and replace parts of them with JSON data